rossmacdata/rm-stripe-checkout/README.md

 ## Schedule

 The tests are scheduled to run at 2am each night using a GitHub workflow (schedule.yml).

+Workflow can be viewed on [GitHub](https://github.com/rossmacdata/rm-stripe-checkout)